bswck/configzen/README.md

   debug: false
 ```

 and load the `production.yaml` configuration file.
-No changes to the code snippet from the [Managing content](#managing-content) section are needed.
+No explicit changes to the code indicating the use of the `base.json` file are needed.

 _Note: Using `+` in front of a key will update the section already defined at that key,
 instead of replacing it._